LukeGrahamLandry/franca/devlog.md

   the indices are positive. so finally fixed that. my original bootstrap bytecode only had signed comparisons, but that's been gone for many months now. should have done this so long ago.
 - started examples/elf_loader so i have at least some reference for what's going on like i do for mach-o.
+- little thing to dispatch to the right program to dump an executable / compile a program because it's just a little bit too much brain tax to type a different word every time

 ## (Jun 22)